suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

-Fallout 4 and Fallout 76 sfx and music conversion kit for PC.
+Fallout 4 and Fallout 76 sound (sfx) and music conversion kit for PC.

 -----
 Optional update 15/03/2020: